 "No sir," I said.
 "The DC-9 crews are pretty self sufficient and most of our squadron issues are with the Gulfstreams.
 We have larger crews, spend more time away from home, and seem to get into the most trouble.
 If anything, the squadron commander needs to keep plugged into the Gulfstream world."

-"Can't you put in a good word for me, Eddie?
+"Can't you put in a good word for me, James?
 I am the one who got you the high visibility that's going to get you promoted!
-You owe me, Eddie!"
+You owe me, James!"

 "Are you asking me to lie?"
 I asked.